clawpack/pyclaw/doc/petclaw/started.rst

     * `mpi4py <http://mpi4py.scipy.org/docs/usrman/index.html>`_: Python bindings
       for MPI.
 This can generally be installed using pip or easy_install as detailed here: `<http://mpi4py.scipy.org/docs/usrman/install.html#using-pip-or-easy-install>`_.
+      The current recommended version is 1.2.2.

+For detailed instruction on how to install the PetClaw dependencies on a Mac OS X 10.6.x see :ref:`installationDepsPetClawMacOSX`.

 Installation